 Beggars are a very common sight in Accra and in most Ghanaian cities.
 They can be seen almost everywhere.
 They are usually found on the streets at traffic lights, at bus stops, markets, religious places of worship and areas of commercial activity.

-Of note, many beggars are physically handicapped and are unable to find proper jobs to make a living.
+Worth noting is that many beggars are physically handicapped and are unable to find proper jobs to make a living.
 They definitely need help from us.
 Even though that is not always the case, most beggars are poor and do not have any other source of livelihood.
-People who beg are part of a broader street homelessness problem and are among the most vulnerable people in our society.
+People who beg form a large chunk of homeless people and are among the most vulnerable people in our society.

 In a recent survey of 144 beggars in Accra, 43% spent their nights sleeping outside, in front of shops and in market places etc. Another 25.6 % lived in kiosks.